nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 An example usage of the `View` command is given below:

 1. The user launches the application for the first time.
-The AddressBook will be initialized with the current address book.
+The RoleBook will be initialized with the current address book.
    <img src="images/UICommandImages/ViewCommand0.png" width="800" />
 2. The user can use the `view` command to show more details pertaining to a role.
    - The user executes `view 1` to view details regarding the first role.